scloud19/SECipedia/Ethical Hacking/Web_App_Security/SOP.md

   Essentially is a sandbox.

   Restricts resources from one origin interacting with other origins.
+    Most importantly, the SOP prevents access to the DOM of other origins
+     Ex: An attacker who bypasses the SOP can extend their control over the browser and extract data from other origins

   Was initially defined only for external resources, but now includes schemes such as:
     file://